lightstep/terraform-lightstep-aws-dashboards/modules/eks-pod-dashboard/README.md

-# Lightstep AWS EKS Dashboard
+# Cloud Observability AWS EKS Dashboard

-This module provisions a Lightstep dashboard for AWS EKS.
+This module provisions a Cloud Observability dashboard for AWS EKS.